 A second plate, located behind the front panel in front of the compressor, also lists the model number, serial number and refrigerant charge.

 Condenser

 The dataplate lists the condenser's electrical information plus the model and serial numbers.

-On the condenser it is located on the side opposite the refrigeration connections.
+On the ERC680 and ERC1086 it is located on the side opposite the refrigeration connections.